kbrabrand/INF3331/oblig2/README.md

 ==================

 #Documentation
-Explanation of tasks can be found in report/[oblig2.tex](https://github.com/UiO-INF3331/INF3331-Kristoffer/tree/master/oblig2/report/oblig2.tex)/[pdf](https://github.com/UiO-INF3331/INF3331-Kristoffer/raw/master/oblig2/report/oblig2.pdf) and in the inline comments.
+Explanation of tasks can be found in [oblig2.tex](https://github.com/UiO-INF3331/INF3331-Kristoffer/tree/master/oblig2/report/oblig2.tex) or [oblig2.pdf](https://github.com/UiO-INF3331/INF3331-Kristoffer/raw/master/oblig2/report/oblig2.pdf) in the report folder, and in the inline code comments.

 #Usage
 To preprocess and compile a file, issue the following command